spShashankGit/Dev-Journal/s3_tables.md

 1. S3tables:PutTablePolicy
 2. S3tables:PutTableBucketPolicy
 3. S3tables:PutTableMaintenanceConfig
-4. S3tables:PutTableBucketMaintenanceConfig
+4. S3tables:PutTableBucketMaintenanceConfig \
-They are both at bucket level and s3table bucket level.
+They are both at table level and s3table bucket level. \
-How long you want your snapshot to be available?
+How long you want your snapshot to be available? \
-How long you want to take to age them out?
+How long you want to take to age them out? \
+These are the parameters that you can use to define your lifecycle management operations via the policy.

 **New Protection**
-1. No delete allowed of existing objects
+1. No delete operation allowed of existing objects
-2. No overwrite allowed of existing objects
+2. No overwrite operation allowed of existing objects
-3. Audit with AWS CloudTrail
+3. Audit with AWS CloudTrail \
-2 & 3 are in place so that the integrity of the table is maintained.
+2 & 3 are in place so that the integrity of the table is maintained. \
 Right way to delete/overwrite the object is throught the maintenance policies.

-Additional benefits:
+**Additional benefits:**
 1. Optimised Performance
 2. Security Controls
 3. Cost Optimisation (automatic)

-**Optimised Performance:S3 Tables""
+**Optimised Performance:S3 Tables**
 1. 10x Transactions Per Second (TPS)
-2. 3x Faster Query Performance
+2. 3x Faster Query Performance \
-S3tables are purpose-build of tables, so as soon S3recognised theis dataset is in tabular format that you are storing in iceberg format.
-AWS specifically apply optimisation on our behalf
+S3tables are purpose-build for tables, so as soon S3 recognises the dataset is in iceberg tabular format.
+AWS specifically apply optimisation on our behalf for that S3table.

-**Performance benchmarks**
+**Performance benchmarks** \
-General purpose buckets:
+**General purpose buckets:**
 Scale by prefix
 Adds TPS capacity under load,
 starts at 5500 reads/seconds